lab-cosmo/chemiscope/Contributing.md

 npm test
 ```

-Finally, you can push your code to Github, and create a [Pull-Request][pr] to
+Finally, you can push your code to Github, and create a [Pull Request][pr] to
 the `cosmo-epfl/chemiscope` repository.

 ```bash